Illustration by Edpuzzle Staff

 As educators, we have a responsibility to not just be a part of this conversation but to lead the way forward.
 The choices we make with our curriculum or professional development sessions can have a big impact on our students’ development.

 We’ve compiled a list of excellent videos to help get you started and how to use them in Edpuzzle.
 Whether it’s for young children, older students, or your own coworkers, there’s a video lesson for you!

 Starting anti-racism education early is important.
 And now more than ever, there are plenty of resources to choose from!

-We love a classic read-aloud, especially when the story has a message kids can relate to.
+We love a classic read-aloud, especially when the story has a message of fairness, something kids can strongly relate to.
 Check out this one by teacher Akiea "Ki" Gross of Woke Kindergarten:

 The added animation will captivate your students.
 For extra engagement, consider using Edpuzzle to embed your own questions or the ones suggested in the video.

 Because little ones love to move around, a song is another great resource to share in Edpuzzle!
-Sesame Street’s YouTube channel has various great videos that talk about loving yourself, like this one:
+Sesame Street’s YouTube channel has various great videos that talk about loving yourself, in this case your hair, like this one:

 Take a tip from an elementary school Edpuzzle fan and try ending the video with an open-ended question so that students can share their favorite part of the song or add their own lyrics!

 With older students, you can start to look more at the complexities behind the structures of racism in the United States.
 This video goes into the history of redlining in a funny yet thought-provoking way:

 We also love this video for getting young adult’s experiences with race and culture: